InesBett/first_quest/README.md

 # first_quest
 # About the Project

 Welcome to our first GitHub project, “GAME NAME” ✈️.
-This project is a text-based game where you find yourself in a dangerous situation aboard a plane.
+This project is a text-based game where you find yourself in a dangerous situation on a plane.
 The lives of everyone, including yours, are in your hands.
 This game is implemented using basic Python functionalities.

 ## Objective